dougeby/IntuneDocs/intune/create-compliance-policy.md

 | Windows Phone | Every 5 minutes for 15 minutes, then every 15 minutes for 2 hours, and then every 8 hours |
 | Windows 8.1 | Every 5 minutes for 15 minutes, then every 15 minutes for 2 hours, and then every 8 hours |

-At anytime, users can open the Company Portal app, and sync the device to immediately check for a policy.
+At any time, users can open the Company Portal app, and sync the device to immediately check for a policy.

 ### Assign an InGracePeriod status